Is Repeater-Assisted Massive MIMO Compatible with Dynamic TDD?: CONCLUSIONS AND FUTURE DIRECTIONS

 \section{CONCLUSIONS AND FUTURE DIRECTIONS}

-This paper has investigated \emph{how much dynamic TDD MIMO systems can benefit from repeater-assistance, as repeaters amplify the CLI in addition to the desired signal.} Our proposed repeater gain optimization framework based on \gls{dl}/\gls{ul} SE maximization has been validated to provide improved \gls{dl} and \gls{ul} SEs compared to a case when the repeater is deactivated, in most cases.
-Specifically, we have underscored conditions on the repeater location with respect to the users under which such improvements in the \gls{dl} and \gls{ul} SEs can be maintained.
-Further investigations with multiple repeaters and a joint optimization of repeater gains along with the \gls{dl}/\gls{ul} power control and precoding/combining vectors can be carried out in the future to overcome the cases where the repeater reduces performance.
+This paper has investigated {how much dynamic TDD MIMO systems can benefit from repeater-assistance, considering that repeaters amplify the CLI in addition to the desired signal.} In most cases, our proposed repeater gain optimization framework based on \gls{dl} and \gls{ul} SE maximization provides improved \gls{dl} and \gls{ul} SEs compared to the case when the repeater is deactivated.
+Specifically, we have identified conditions on the repeater location under which such improvements in the \gls{dl} and \gls{ul} SEs can be obtained.
+Future work may investigate setups with multiple repeaters, and a joint optimization of the repeater gains along with \gls{dl}/\gls{ul} power control and precoding/combining vectors, which might further improve performance and overcome the cases where the repeater reduces performance.